 “The obvious advantage of this project for our students, faculty and staff is cleaner air due to the emissions-free generation of electricity,” said Wolfgang Bauer, a University Distinguished Professor in physics who is assisting with the project.
 “However, there are significant other benefits such as reducing the university’s utility costs over time.
 This, in the end, will have a direct effect on keeping tuition rates as low as possible.”

 Arrays are a collection of solar panels that are linked together and can act as an additional energy source.

 At MSU, solar array carports are being constructed at five different parking lots across campus.
 The structures will cover most of the parking spaces in each lot and provide partial protection from inclement weather for most cars including taller vehicles, such as RVs, for weekend tailgating.
+Bikes in certain lots will also be protected.
 The same number of parking spots that existed before will be available after construction is completed.